One of the first questions we're often asked by schools launching a new website is: “how do we move the website over?”

 1. How old is this content?
 Content that’s more than one year old — with the exception of your district’s mission statement and other evergreen content — is subject to re-evaluation.

 2. How relevant is this content?
 With users’ attention spans getting shorter, the content that’s on your site should be crafted to engage your different audiences.
 Your content should be timely and interesting.
-Ask yourself, or: “would I enjoy reading this?”
+Ask yourself: “would I enjoy reading this?”

 3. What is the voice of this content?
 Did numerous faculty members write their own pages?
 While divvying up the work seems like a good idea to lighten your workload, over the years it can produce a variety of voices, tones, and messaging.

 4. How is your content organized?
 Paragraphs, drop-downs, lists, photos: they all serve a purpose on your website.
 Organize your content in a way that makes sense.
-For example, sharing a list of clubs active at your district alongside photos works better than text-heavy paragraphs.
+For example, sharing a list of student clubs alongside photos works better than text-heavy paragraphs.

 5. Is the content mobile-optimized?
 Going responsive isn’t just about having a website design that looks great on mobile.
 Your goal should be to make a maximum impact with a minimum amount of words.